 - Increased abdominal pressure: The growing uterus can increase intraabdominal pressure, especially as the pregnancy progresses.
 Some women may have innate weakness in the abdominal wall, such as due to an umbilical hernia during childhood or an incision around the umbilicus due to surgery.
 The increased abdominal pressure may increase the risk of umbilical hernia in such cases.

 - Stretched abdominal muscles: The growing uterus causes the abdominal muscles to stretch.
-In some cases, the abdominal muscles may stretch far enough to stretch the rectus sheath, a connective tissue covering the abdominal muscles.
-The rectus sheath fibers meet at the midline of the abdomen to form a band called the linea alba.
+In some cases, the abdominal muscles may stretch far enough to stretch the rectus sheathiXA fibrous compartment that contains the rectus abdominis and the pyramidalis muscle and forms the anterior wall of the abdomen. , a connective tissue covering the abdominal muscles.
+The rectus sheath fibers meet at the midline of the abdomen to form a band called the linea albaiXA white, fibrous tissue that runs vertically on the middle of the abdomen in humans. .
 Pregnancy may stretch linea alba, causing an opening or a weak spot where the intestines may protrude out, causing an umbilical hernia (1).
 The separation of abdominal muscles is known as diastasis recti.

 - Overweight or obesity: Women who are overweight or obese before pregnancy may be at a higher risk of hernia during pregnancy.
 Excess abdominal fat (abdominal obesity) may already stretch the linea alba.
 Pregnancy may further add to this pressure, increasing the risk of umbilical hernia during pregnancy.